DeDeSt/meteor-autosize/README.md

 meteor-autosize
 ======================

-Autosize is a small, stand-alone script to automatically adjust textarea height to fit text.
+Autosize is a small, stand-alone script to automatically adjust (resize) textarea height to fit text.
 Repackaged for Meteor.

 ## Installation